Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Ecuador Weather – When is the best time to visit Ecuador?

-The 4 regions vary in temperatures and when is the best time to visit:
+The 4 regions vary in temperature and when is the best time to visit:

 Top Things to Do in Quito Ecuador